Revision Rhinoplasty Chicago

 There are two possible techniques for a revision rhinoplasty procedure:

-- Closed Procedure: A closed procedure involves no additional external incision.
+Closed Procedure: A closed procedure involves no additional external incision.
 Instead, the incision is hidden inside the nose.
-This does not afford your MAE surgeon much access to the internal structures of the nose, so most revision procedures must be done using an open procedure.
+This does not afford Dr. Epstein much access to the internal structures of the nose, so most revision procedures done this way are for more minor, discrete problems.

 Through the incision sites, the soft tissue which covers the nose is raised, and the structure of the nose is reshaped.
 In some cases, cartilage might be taken from one area of the nose and grafted into another area.
-If there is insufficient cartilage within the nose, your MAE surgeon may have to take cartilage from the ear for the best revision rhinoplasty result.
+If there is insufficient cartilage within the nose, Dr. Epstein may have to take cartilage from the ear or even a rib for the best revision rhinoplasty result.

 Revision rhinoplasty can take 3 hours or more to complete depending on the complexity of your case.